“Every time you spend money, you’re casting a vote for the kind of world you want.”Anna Lappé , advocate for a sustainable and fair food system

 - Bake more eco-consciously with reusable cupcake cases

 - Try stainless steel wire pegs instead of plastic

 - Reduce plastic in the kitchen with glass food containers

-- Look for furniture to upcycle, rather than always buying new
+- Look for furniture to paint or upcycle, rather than always buying new